Octoframes/jupyter_capture_output/README.md

 ### 0.0.6

-better regex in capture video.
+better regex in capture video
+change example images to dogs

 ### 0.0.5